-In response to this report, tribal leaders and the health directors of the seven tribal health departments in Montana approached Governor Bullock to advocate for a strong, statewide response to the problem of health disparities.
-After several meetings with tribal leaders, Governor Bullock issued Executive Order No. 06-2015 on American Indian health, which establishes an Office of American Indian Health and a framework for the state’s response.
+In response to this report, tribal leaders and the health directors of the seven tribal health departments in Montana approached former Governor Bullock to advocate for a strong, statewide response to the problem of health disparities.
+After several meetings with tribal leaders, Governor Bullock issued Executive Order No. 06-2015 on American Indian health, establishing an Office of American Indian Health and a framework for the state’s response.
 MHCF contributed to this effort by helping to convene discussions among tribal health directors and conveying priorities and suggestions for a framework to the state’s health leadership.